 This document is licensed under a Creative Commons Attribution Non-Commercial 2.5 Australia licence.
 To view a copy of this licence, visit http://creativecommons.org/licenses/by-nc/2.5/au.
 You are free to copy, communicate and adapt the work for non-commercial purposes, as long as you attribute Queensland Health.
 It should be noted that there is great diversity within communities and people do not fit into a pre-determined cultural box or stereotype.
-The information presented here will not apply to all Iraqi Australians and this profile should be considered in the context of the acculturation process.
+The information presented here will not apply to all lraqi Australians and this profile should be considered in the context of the acculturation process.

-&lt;sup>i Brisbane is defined as Local Government Area of Brisbane in ABS Census data

-At the 2006 Census up to two responses per person were allowed for the Ancestry question, count is therefore total responses not person count.
+Brisbane is defined as Local Government Area of Brisbane in ABS Census data ii At the 2006 Census up to two responses per person were allowed for the Ancestry question, count is therefore total v Non-school qualifications are awarded for educational attainments other than those of pre-primary, primary or secondary education.